-#15 Updated by okurz almost 4 years ago
+#15 Updated by okurz about 4 years ago

 With a big chunk of work done in #12092 to show the status of the current bugs on osd we progressed a lot.
 Considering that there has not been any movement in this ticket for the past 5 months we could be honest to ourselves and update the prio to normal but the prio is not adjustable, maybe because a subticket is also high?
 Nevermind.

-#17 Updated by okurz over 3 years ago
+#17 Updated by okurz almost 4 years ago

 - Description updated (diff)

 Ok, I opened three new subtickets and therefore reopen the epic.
 About the "connections to OBS, e.g. SRs" I don't know what could be done here.
 Maybe we don't need anything there and just rely on "bug tracking" which could implicitly lead to parsing OBS SRs but that should be done by external scripts which at best are triggered by openQA events